Proven-Paradox/shaper-system/Handbook.md

 Description: A basic ranged attack.
 This can be shooting a bow, firing a gun, throwing a dagger or dart, shooting spines, and so on.
 //TODO Reconsider if Boon is needed

+#### Sneak Attack
+Attack
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: 1 enemy
+Cost: None
+Damage: x3 (Physical)
+Special: This attack can only be used on a [Flat Footed](#flat-footed) target.
+Description: A cheap shot at an opponent who is not ready.
+This could be a thrown dagger, setting off a sneakily place trap, a sucker punch, or anything similar.

 #### Snipe
 Attack [Ranged]
 Action: Major